tejasveesaini/copilotMCPandPrompts/readme.md

 ## Output from [Prompt projectInfo.prompt.md](.github/prompts/projectInfo.prompt.md)

+(In the github copilot, entered /projectinfo)

 tejasveesaini: Follow instructions in [projectInfo.prompt.md](file:///Users/tejasveesaini/vs%20code%20projects/copilotMCPandPrompts/.github/prompts/projectInfo.prompt.md).

-GitHub Copilot: I need the repository link to analyze the project.
+(Checked if it asks for the variabl defined in the prompt) GitHub Copilot: I need the repository link to analyze the project.
 Please provide the `${repolink}`.

 tejasveesaini: https://github.com/microsoft/playwright